 We have all applied for a job at some point in our lives.
 Do you remember the frustration of never getting a reply and/or delayed feedback after an interview?
 Do you remember how you felt about that company afterwards?
 When we, recruiters, are on the other side of the table we tend to forget what we went through as candidates.
 It is funny how even though we’ve been through the same experience, we tend to put the needs of candidates last.
 We have to remember that candidates’ treatment is important.

 Nowadays, the candidate experience is a validated discussion point worthy of attention.
 Candidates are in a powerful position to pick and choose jobs, with the amount of jobs outweighing the people to fill them being at a record high.
 This entails that the experience of recruitment is becoming increasingly important and our job of charming our way through is becoming tougher.
 The contact your candidates have with your company is crucial.
 It can make or break a candidate’s decision on accepting your offer.
 Why, you say?
 Well, in the end, candidate = customer + brand ambassador.

 Yet, 60% of candidates have a poor candidate experience.
-We are failing to make the candidate experience a great & memorable one.
+We are failing to improve and make the candidate experience a great & memorable one.

 Companies seem to be looking at their service through rose-coloured glasses: candidates are feeling honoured, we are treating them well and we are all having a good laugh.
 How is it possible that over half of our candidates are not being treated the way we treat customers?
 At the end of the day, the candidates evaluate us as much as we evaluate them.